Train station: Tracks

-In a station, there are different types of tracks to serve different purposes.
+At a station, there are different types of tracks serving different purposes.
 A station may also have a passing loop with a loop line that comes off the straight main line and merge back to the main line on the other end by railroad switches to allow trains to pass.

-A track with a spot at the station to board and disembark trains is called station track or house track regardless of whether it is a main line or loop line.
-If such track is served by a platform, the track may be called platform track.
-A loop line without a platform, which is used to allow a train to clear the main line at the station only, is called passing track.
-A track at the station without a platform which is used for trains to pass the station without stopping is called through track.
+A track with a spot at the station to board and disembark trains is called a station track or house track regardless of whether it is a main line or loop line.
+If such a track is served by a platform, the track may be called a platform track.
+A loop line without a platform, used only to allow a train to clear the main line at the station, is called a passing track.
+A track at the station without a platform, which is used for trains to pass the station without stopping, is called a through track.

-There may be other sidings at the station which are lower speed tracks for other purposes.
+There may be other sidings at the station that are lower-speed tracks for other purposes.
 A maintenance track or a maintenance siding, usually connected to a passing track, is used for parking maintenance equipment, trains not in service, autoracks or sleepers.
-A refuge track is a dead-end siding that is connected to a station track as a temporary storage of a disabled train.
+A refuge track is a dead-end siding connected to a station track, used as temporary storage for a disabled train.

 Terminus

 Opened in 1830 and reached through a tunnel, Liverpool's Crown Street railway station was the first ever railway terminus.
-The station was demolished after only six years, being replaced by Lime Street station in the city centre.
+The station was demolished after only six years, being replaced by Lime Street station in the city center.
 The tunnel still exists.

 Opened in 1830, Liverpool Road station in Manchester is the oldest surviving railway terminus building in the world.

 Opened in 1836, Spa Road railway station in London was the city's first terminus and also the world's first elevated station and terminus.

 A "terminus" or "terminal" is a station at the end of a railway line.
 Trains arriving there have to end their journeys (terminate) or reverse out of the station.
-Depending on the layout of the station, this usually permits travellers to reach all the platforms without the need to cross any tracks – the public entrance to the station and the main reception facilities being at the far end of the platforms.
+Depending on the station layout, this usually permits travelers to reach all the platforms without crossing any tracks – the public entrance to the station and the main reception facilities are at the far end of the platforms.

 Sometimes the track continues for a short distance beyond the station, and terminating trains continue forward after depositing their passengers, before either proceeding to sidings or reversing to the station to pick up departing passengers.
 Bondi Junction, Australia and Kristiansand Station, Norway are examples.

 A terminus is frequently, but not always, the final destination of trains arriving at the station.
-Especially in continental Europe, a city may have a terminus as its main railway station, and all main lines converge on it.
-In such cases all trains arriving at the terminus must leave in the reverse direction from that of their arrival.
+Especially in continental Europe, a city may have a terminus as its main railway station, with all main lines converging there.
+In such cases, all trains arriving at the terminus must leave in the reverse direction from that of their arrival.
 There are several ways in which this can be accomplished: